Hyper-STTN: Hypergraph Augmented Spatial-Temporal Transformer Network for Trajectory Prediction: Experiments And Results

 \subsubsection{Dataset}

-We have conducted experiments on several commonly used public pedestrian trajectory datasets collected from real-world scenarios.
-The training and validation datasets are consisted of the ETH-UCY \cite{ETH}, NBA, and SDD \cite{SDD} datasets.
-These datasets record the temporal location information of pedestrians in world coordinates, each identified by an individual index.
-Additionally, the experiments of ETH-UCY are conducted on the leave-one-out cross-validation evaluation strategy, where the last one subsection is reserved for testing in each experiment.
+We conduct experiments on several widely used public pedestrian trajectory datasets collected from real-world scenarios.
+The training and validation data comprise the ETH-UCY and NBA \cite{xu2022groupnet} datasets, which record pedestrians’ temporal location information in world coordinates.
+Consistent with prior works, our experiments adopt a leave-one-out cross-validation pre-process method, reserving only the last subsection of each scene for testing.